gudjonss12/gudjonss12-tictactoe/self-assessment.md

 - buildscript.sh - Ran during commit satge.
 Cleans up old files no longer needed.
 Runs npm install for client/server, builds the program, runs unit tests and copies required files to the build directory.

-- copytoaws.sh - copies neccessary files from jenknis to aws ec2-instance, docker-compose.yaml and .env, needed for the git hash
+- copytoaws.sh - copies neccessary files from jenkins to aws ec2-instance, docker-compose.yaml and .env, needed for the git hash

-- Dockerfile - settins for docker such as workdir inside container, npm install and the port used.
+- Dockerfile - settings for docker such as workdir inside container, npm install and the port used.

 ## Testing & logic